Diabetic Nutrition: A Healthy and Balanced Diet Matters

 High GI food has a GI of 70 or more, whereas medium GI food has a rating of between 56 and 69.
 Food low in GI has a rating of 55 or less.

-3. Fat Matters
+3. Manage Your Fat Intake

 • Choose lean meat and skinless chicken/poultry, and trim all visible fat before cooking.